Brain-up/brn/README.md

 Between this people and last researches there is steel a big gap unfortunately, special in russian-language society.
 So the main idea of this project is to link this people with such problems/necessities and last science results in this area to help them.

-https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6417420/ science source for this topic https://www.youtube.com/watch?v=BMNrFENZ4Rw&list=PL22UXqXsyq0em3CfoSMRfNwWblRM_AnTk  brain plasticity
+https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6417420/ science source for this topic,

+https://www.youtube.com/watch?v=BMNrFENZ4Rw&list=PL22UXqXsyq0em3CfoSMRfNwWblRM_AnTk  brain plasticity

 Mandatory.
 AMOUNT OF TARGET USERS.